9 ingredients of an excellent engineering manager

 When faced with a multitude of solutions don’t just think about the immediate result.
 Think about the second and third order of consequences to the outcome, and soon your strategic sense and execution will rise to a whole new level.
 Often all this starts with asking why? and understanding the answer.

-Interested in joining our growing team in a different role?
+Interested in joining our growing team?
 Well, we’re hiring across the board!
 Check out our careers page for the latest vacancies.